stacks-network/stacks-blockchain-docker/README.md

 ## **Running also a bitcoin node (Optional)**

-Stacks needs to use the Bitcoin node, and by default when you run a Stacks node you will be using a public Bitcoin node, which is configured in the `.env` file.
+Stacks needs to use a Bitcoin node, and by default when you run a Stacks node you will be using a public Bitcoin node, which is configured in the `.env` file.
 Default values is `BITCOIN_NODE=bitcoin.mainnet.stacks.org`.

 However, you can optionaly run both nodes together and configured in a way that you Stacks node will use your own Bitcoin node instead of a public one.